ckRobinson/multi-column-markdown/README.md

 # Version History

+### **0.4.0**
+Additional parsing and render engine improvements.
+New changes should make larger files quicker to load as well as vastly reduce the additional overhead when loading files without multi-column regions.
+- Cleaned up parsing and render engine.
+- Added error message to multi-column regions that are missing region IDs.
+- Added additional command to command palette to insert missing region IDs.

 ### **0.3.1**
-- Loosed spacing requirements on tags causing what should be considered false negatives when parsing.
+- Loosened spacing requirements on tags causing what should be considered false negatives when parsing.

 ### **0.3.0**
 Entire overhaul of the parsing and render engine.
 This rework fixes many of the issues in the previous version including the double rendering and data still being rendered after removing an entire line.
 It also fixes compatibility issues where items such as Dataview code blocks as well as images were not being rendered properly within a region.